 Dawn O’Connell, Assistant Secretary for Preparedness and Response of the U.S. Department of Health and Human Services, attended Kaiser’s panel of experts that discussed COVID-19 coverage.
 She is part of the team looking into the 2024 budget for funding.
 “We’re looking into the FY 2024 budget and adding The Enduring COVID Response to bridge gaps.
 If we don’t get additional supplemental funding, we’re exploring other options, like the Biomedical Advanced Research and Development Authority (BARDA).”

 Out-of-Pocket Costs for COVID-19 Care

 If you are on Medicare and require health care because of COVID-19, you may have to pay out-of-pocket expenses.
 These expenses include deductibles, copayments and coinsurance.

-You also have to meet your $233 Part B deductible in 2022 and pay 20% of most covered services including doctor visits and ambulance transport.
+- You need to meet your 2023 deductible before Medicare provides coverage for your COVID-19 treatments.
+You’ll also pay 20% of most covered services, including doctor visits and ambulance transport.

 If you have a Medigap policy, it may offset some of these out-of-pocket costs.

 Check with the plan administrator for your Medigap or Medicare Advantage plan to find out exactly what your responsibilities may be if you are treated for COVID-19.

 Free COVID-19 Testing Options